imarc/handbook/strategy.markdown

 Time Req
 : 8–12 hours per page or screen

-Template
+Templates
-:	fileserver: files/user_experience/sitemap-wireframe-template/
+:	fileserver: files/user_experience/sitemap-wireframe-template/ <br> process: [wiki.imarc.net/Wireframe_Process](http://wiki.imarc.net/Wireframe_Process)

-A wireframe is a low fidelity representation of a design that clearly shows:
+A wireframe is a low fidelity representation of a design that connects the underlying conceptual structure (information architecture), to the visual design of the website.
+A wireframe should clearly show:

 + the main groups of **content**,
 + the structure of **information**,
++ the available **functions or actions**,
 + a basic visualization of the **user interface**.

-The simplified, colorless aesthetic of a wireframe allows us to rapidly iterate the underlying functional design a web page or application.
+The wireframe allows us to rapidly iterate the underlying functional design a web page or application.
 It helps to visualize ideas and to gain consensus among stakeholders.
+The wireframe's simplified, colorless aesthetic allows us to focus on content and function instead of being distracted by creative design.

-Wireframes usually are annotated to describe behaviors, functionality, and content needs. *Always use real content*.
-Using Latin text (“lorem ipsum”) may speed up your wireframing, but it allows you (and your client) to skip thinking through content needs.
+Wireframes usually are annotated to describe behaviors, functionality, and content needs. **Always use real content.** Using Latin text (“lorem ipsum”) may speed up your wireframing, but it allows you (and your client) to skip thinking through content needs.
 That rarely turns out well.
+It bears repeating: **always use real content**.

 Most wireframes depict single web pages, but some may depict multiple screens in a complex interaction or workflow.
 We call these **storyboards**.
 The time required is cumulative: a four-screen storyboard will take 32-48 hours of work to create, revise and approve.